 Before a survey becomes part of the culture, there are often issues of mistrust.
 Once it is part of the culture, these issues are greatly reduced.
-Management has proven that no individuals have been singled out because of certain survey answers and that the survey is designed to identify organization-wide and/or customer base issues.
+Management will have proven that no individuals have been singled out because of certain survey answers and that the survey is designed to identify organization-wide and/or customer base issues.
 A much higher level of trust is often seen after only one survey.

 Regardless of what steps may be taken to maximize participation on the first employee and/or customer survey an organization conducts, participation is still typically lower than with later surveys.
-Additionally, higher participation rates are achieved on initial surveys and future surveys, regardless of deployment methodology, when advance communications are provided to the intended respondents.
+However, higher participation rates are achieved on initial surveys and future surveys, regardless of deployment methodology, when advance communications are provided to the intended respondents.